Mario Kart Tour: Development

 In January 2018, Nintendo announced a mobile version of the Mario Kart series for iOS and Android.
 Nintendo announced in April 2019 that they would be holding a closed beta for the game, exclusively for Android users, which took place from late May to early June.
 Initially expected to be released by March 2019, the game was released on September 25, 2019.
 As of September 26, a day after Mario Kart Tours release, there had been over ten million downloads of the game.

 To celebrate the Super Mario Bros.
 35th Anniversary, the game was updated to include two new characters: SNES Mario and Donkey Kong Jr., who had not appeared in the series since Super Mario Kart.

 Nintendo ceased release of new content for the game on October 4, 2023, instead now rerunning previous events and tours.
 Much of the game's content was brought back as downloadable content for Mario Kart 8 Deluxe, and the series' next entry, Mario Kart World.
 Despite the announcement of no more content, the 2025 rerun of the Sunshine Tour included a bit of new content, to celebrate the release of World.
 Nintendo has stated that no new drivers or karts will be added after this.

+Shutdown

+On July 8, 2026, Nintendo announced that Mario Kart Tour will end service on September 30, 2026.
+Nintendo also clarified that unlike with Animal Crossing: Pocket Camp, no offline version will be offered after it is shut down.
+All players were given access to the Gold Pass starting August 4, 2026.